MRI DISC SPECTROSCOPY vs INVASIVE DISCOGRAPHY FOR IDENTIFYING PAINFUL DISCS

-MRI Discography, also known as MRI Disc Spectroscopy, is an emerging non-invasive MRI technique which allows spectroscopic analysis of the biochemical composition of intervertebral discs using advanced MRI techniques and specialised software.
-Studies have demonstrated a high correlation between non invasive MRI Disc Spectroscopy and conventional Invasive Provocative Discography.
+MRI Disc Spectroscopy is an emerging non-invasive MRI technique requiring no invasive injection or contrast dye, which involves spectroscopic analysis of the biochemical composition of intervertebral discs using advanced MRI techniques and specialised software to non-invasively identify pain-generating discs.
+Studies have demonstrated a high correlation between non invasive MRI Disc Spectroscopy and traditional Invasive Provocative Discography, an often painful procedure first used in 1941 to identify pain-generating discs.

-Conventional invasive Provocative Discography is an interventional procedure first performed in 1941, involving imaging guided injection of a disc with contrast to determine if discogenic back pain is reproduced at a specific level, and to define intradisc anatomy.
+Historically, an invasive procedure know as Invasive Discography (also known as Provocative Discography) has been commonly performed to assess whether an intervertebral discs as a potential pain generator.
+Invasive discography was first performed in 1941, and involves imaging guided injection of a disc with contrast to determine if discogenic back pain is reproduced at a specific level, and to define intradisc anatomy.
 The procedure is used to aid localisation of discogenic pain and as an aid to surgical planning.
-Provocative Discography is often accompanied by significant patient discomfort, despite liberal use of anaesthesia and conscious sedation, and carries the risk of various complications including nerve root injury and discitis.
+Invasive Discography is often accompanied by significant patient discomfort, despite liberal use of anaesthesia and conscious sedation, and carries the risk of various complications including nerve root injury and infection (discitis).

 A 2019 study published in the European Spinal Journal (Gornet et al) compared the results of MRI Disc Spectroscopy with invasive Provocative Discography in 275 lumbar intervertebral discs.